orlamadden/hello-world-apparel/README.md

  ### Acknowledgements

-Massive thanks to my family and friends for helping with testing this project, and my past projects throughout the duration of this course.
+Massive thanks to everyone who encouraged me throughout the course, and to all who helped with testing this project, and my past projects throughout the duration of this course.

 The CI Slack community have been an incredible source of inspiration and help since day 1.
 I look forward to staying in touch with the community when the course ends.

 I would like to thank my mentor, Antonio Rodriquez for his support throughout the course.

-This course has been a challenge, and I am very much looking forward to working on new projects in the future with the knowledge I have.
-I am sad to be finishing the course, but excited for all the possibilities that programming gives you.
+This course has been a challenge, and I am very much looking forward to working on new projects in the future.
+I am excited for all the possibilities that programming can give.
  --------

-For educational purposes only.
+This project was built for grading at Code Institute.